Beypore: Beypore port

-Uru Building
+Uru construction

-The Uru (boat), or "Fat Boat", is a generic name for large Dhow-type wooden ships made in Beypore.
-This type of boat has been used by the Arabs since ancient times as trading vessels, and even now, urus are being manufactured and exported to Arab nations from Beypore.
+The uru, or "Fat Boat", is a generic name for large dhow-type wooden ships made in Beypore.
+This type of boat has been used by the Arabs since ancient times as trading vessels, and to this day, urus are being manufactured and exported to Arab nations from Beypore.
 These boats used to be built of several types of wood, the main one being teak.
 The teak was taken from Nilambur forests in earlier times, but now imported Malaysian teak is used.

 Geography

 Beypore is located at 11.18°N 75.81°E. It has an average elevation of 1 m.

 Travel information

-By road : Beypore is well connected by road and is just 11 km from Kozhikode.
+By road: Beypore is well connected by road and is just 11 km from Kozhikode.